 For PDU Session that corresponds to the AF request, the PCF provides the SMF with PCC rules that are generated based on the AF request and taking into account UE location presence in area of interest (i.e. Presence Reporting Area).
-The PCC rules may contain the information to identify the traffic and/or information about the DNAI(s) towards which the traffic routing should apply and/or indication of application relocation possibility and/or a list of traffic steering policy IDs.
+The PCC rules may contain the information to identify the traffic, information about the DNAI(s) towards which the traffic routing should apply and optionally, an indication of application relocation possibility.
+The PCC rules also contain per DNAI traffic steering policy ID(s) and/or N6 traffic routing information, if the N6 traffic routing information is explicitly provided in the AF request.
 The PCF may also provide in the PCC rule information to subscribe the AF (or the NEF) to SMF events (UP path changes) corresponding to the AF request in which case it provides the information on AF subscription to corresponding SMF events received in the AF request.
-If the N6 routing information associated to the application is explicitly provided in the AF request, the PCF also provides the N6 routing information to the SMF as part of PCC rules.
 This is done by providing policies at PDU Session set-up or by initiating a PDU Session Modification procedure.
 When initiating a PDU Session set-up or PDU Session Modification procedure, the PCF considers the latest known UE location to determine the PCC rules provided to the SMF.
 The PCF evaluates the temporal validity condition of the AF request and informs the SMF to activate or deactivate the corresponding PCC rules according to the evaluation result.
 When policies specific to the PDU Session and policies general to multiple PDU Sessions exist, the PCF gives precedence to the PDU Session specific policies over the general policies.